 10) Increased Digital Pulse

-The digital pulse can be felt as blood flows through the artery into a horse’s hoof.
-If there is inflammation of the tissues in the leg or hoof, blood flow will be restricted.
+The digital pulse can be felt as blood flows through the arteries into a horse’s hoof.
+If there is inflammation of the tissues in the leg or hoof, or resistance to blood freely entering the hoof, pulse strength will be increased.

 When feeling for the digital pulse, use the index and middle fingers to feel on both the outside and inside of the leg just above the fetlock.
 Also, feel over the fetlock and down the pastern.